hessler/lc-component-library-io/docs/docs/components/index.md

 # Components

-The `components` contains the available components for the library.
+The `components` directory contains the available UI components for the library.